Updated: May 2

 Active Directory Topology Diagrammer (ADTD) uses Microsoft ActiveX Data Objects (ADO) to read the Active Directory Structure/environment.
 Then, it instructs Microsoft Visio to draw the Domain topology diagram.
 Everything is an automated process.

 Active Directory Topology Diagrammer tool can draw Full topology diagram including Active Directory, Exchange, OU, GPO etc. or can draw partial information of your Active Directory infra.
-All the Active Directory objects are linked together and arranged in a proper layout , so that you can modify (if required) later in the Microsoft Visio.
+All the Active Directory objects are linked together and arranged in a proper layout , so that you can modify them (if required) later in the Microsoft Visio.

 The tool provides control to the user to include and exclude any information while creating the drawings.